cjolowicz/blog/content/posts/hypermodern-python-03-linting.md

 Before adding more static analysis tools as development dependencies, we should also adapt our existing testing session.
-The testing session only needs to install development dependencies required for running the test suite, and should not be cluttered by the static analysis toolbox and anything else we may decide to install for development.
+The testing session only needs to install development dependencies required for running the test suite, and should not be cluttered by static analysis tools and anything else we may decide to install for development.

-Instead of simply invoking `poetry install`, pass the `--no-dev` option to exclude development dependencies, and install only the package itself and its dependencies.
+Instead of simply invoking `poetry install`, pass the `--no-dev` option.
+This excludes development dependencies, and installs only the package itself and its dependencies.
 Then install the test requirements explicitly using the new `install_with_constraints` function.
 Here is the rewritten Nox session: